 OVA - Aug 5, 2005

 In the future, rapidly advancing technology gives birth to giant robots known as "Labors," so named for their usefulness in heavy industry.
-However, this also gives rise to "Labor crimes," resulting the the need for a new branch of law enforcement equiped with and dedicated to the policing of Labors.
-When Izumi Noa, a female police officer, becomes the newest recruit of Special Vechicals Devision 2, she and her top of the line "Patrol Labor" (or "Patlabor") Alphonse are swept into a series of adventures featuring crazed construction workers, eco-terrorists, and sea monsters.
+However, this also gives rise to "Labor crimes," resulting the need for a new branch of law enforcement equipped with and dedicated to the policing of Labors.
+When Izumi Noa, a female police officer, becomes the newest recruit of Special Vehicle Division 2, she and her top of the line "Patrol Labor" (or "Patlabor") Alphonse are swept into a series of adventures featuring crazed construction workers, eco-terrorists, and sea monsters.
 (Source: ANN)

 OVA - Apr 25, 1988

 Nao, an 8th grader, is one of the only two members of a Digital Camera Club, where she also serves as the manager.
 It's a mystery that she shoots nothing else but the skies and clouds.
 One day, she finds a cat on a rooftop where she usually shoots her camera.
 It's a cat that knows how to manipulate the flow of a wind.
 Shocked to find a strange animal, Nao loses her footing and falls off from the rooftop!
 Miki is the other member of the club, and also Nao's best friend.
 Mr. Taiki is the teacher who's taught the cat how to manipulate the flow of a wind.
 Ryoko is a girl who has a huge crush on Mr. Taiki.
 And there's Jun, who helps Nao and Miki look for a cat that can fly.
 Then, there's Yukio, who is the widow of Mr. Taiki's deceased brother.
 On the outskirts of this big city, a town off the "Wind Handlers," has been formed—and a mysterious Wind Festival is about to begin...
 (Source: Production I.G)